 - Review topics and objectives from all weeks.

 Similar Polygons and the Pythagorean Theorem

-Apply the postulates and theorems of similar polygons.
+- Apply the postulates and theorems of similar polygons.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.